nih-cfde/the-fair-cookbook/content/recipes/19/fairshake.md

-#  Evaluating FAIRness with FAIRshake
+# Evaluating FAIRness with the CFDE rubric on FAIRshake

 **Author(s)**: Steve Edwards, John Cheadle